boriskaus/MagmaThermoKinematics.jl/docs/src/man/numerics.md

 Material properties are integrated through GeoParams-based parameterizations and package-level helper routines for conductivity, density, heat capacity, melt fraction, and related quantities.

-One of the highlights is that melting parameterizations and material properties can be changed very easily by using GeoParams (see ).
+Melting parameterizations and material properties can be exchanged without touching solver internals; see [Melting Parameterizations](MeltingParameterisations.md) and [Conductivity](ConductivityParameterisations.md) for the available laws.

 ### Changing Melting Parameterizations